 If a pre-existing condition worsens due to work, promptly report the incident to your employer and obtain medical documentation to support your claim.
 Doing this helps protect your legal rights.

-How important is disclosing pre-existing conditions to my employer?
+How important is it to disclose pre-existing conditions to my employer?

-Disclosing pre-existing conditions to your employer is essential, as failing to do so may result in complications and potentially a denial of compensation.
+Disclosing pre-existing conditions to your employer is essential.
+That’s because non-disclosure may result in complications and potentially a denied claim.

 Will disclosing a pre-existing condition automatically lead to a claim denial?

-Disclosing a pre-existing condition will not automatically lead to a claim denial; in fact, being transparent can enhance your credibility and support your compensation claim.
+Disclosing a pre-existing condition will not automatically lead to a WorkCover claim denial; in fact, being transparent can enhance your credibility and support a workers’ compensation claim.